MGR Magan

-MGR Magan is a 2021 Indian Tamil-language masala film directed by Ponram and produced by Screen Scene Media Entertainment Pvt Ltd. The film stars M. Sasikumar, Sathyaraj and Mirnalini Ravi in lead roles and the music is composed by Anthony Daasan.
-It was released on 4 November 2021 on Disney+ Hotstar and opened to mostly negative reviews from critics with praise for its rural setting, emotional family-drama core, and some comedic moments, but criticism for its weak, incoherent screenplay, predictable plot, and below-average execution in areas like comedy and music.
+MGR Magan is a 2021 Indian Tamil-language masala film written and directed by Ponram and produced by Screen Scene Media Entertainment.
+The film stars M. Sasikumar, Sathyaraj and Mirnalini Ravi in lead roles and the music is composed by Anthony Daasan.
+Shot between September and November 2019, it was released on 4 November 2021 on Disney+ Hotstar after delays due to the COVID-19 pandemic in India.